-Adiant Capital Partners, a Swiss investment firm focusing on renewable infrastructure, completed a portfolio of two 5.0 MWdc UK solar parks and completed its sale to Rockfire Capital.
+Adiant Capital Partners, a Swiss investment advisory firm focusing on renewable infrastructure, completed a portfolio of two 5.0 MWdc UK solar parks and completed its sale to Rockfire Capital.

 Adiant Solar Opportunities I S.A., a Luxembourg-based solar construction fund managed by Adiant Capital Partners (“Adiant”) has completed and sold a portfolio consisting in the 5 MWdc Astley solar park in Schropshire and the 5 MWdc Pen-Y-Cae solar park in Wales.
 The projects have reached Commercial Operation Date on 31 March 2016 and 10 March 2016 respectively, and qualify under the 1.3 ROCs per MWh scheme.
 The completed portfolio has been sold to Rockfire Capital and the transaction was completed on 21 April 2017.

 Rockfire Capital Limited (“Rockfire”) has acquired 100% of the share capital of the two project companies from Adiant Solar Opportunities I. Rockfire is a UK-based asset manager that provides fixed income investment services and invests in property, energy, and private equity sectors.